 We all know that menstrual cycles vary from woman to woman, some ranging from 21 days to others lasting 35 days.
 Some women even experience irregular cycles every month, so it becomes very hard to predict the time of ovulation and the fertile period.
 That’s when you can perform ovulation tests using ovulation kits and fertility monitors to predict your fertile window.

 Ovulation Predictor Kit (OPK):

 Ovulation kits use test strips that are able to tell the date of your ovulation a few days in advance.
-They are similar to pregnancy predictor kits using ovulation test strips which are either dipped into urine or held in midstream while urinating.
+They are similar to pregnancy predictor kits using positive ovulation test strips which are either dipped into urine or held in midstream while urinating.
 A positive ovulation test means the test strip has detected a spike in the levels of Leutenizing hormone or LH in the body, which rises right before ovulation.
 That means ovulation is most likely to occur within 24-72 hours.